just-the-docs/just-the-docs/docs/ContributorHub/contributor-proposals/xdai-contributor-proposal-guide.md

 ___

-**Note**: because of its cheap gas prices, xDai is now recommended for all contributor proposals.
+**Note**: Because of its cheap gas prices, xDai is now recommended for all contributor proposals.
 Contributors are welcome to create proposals on mainnet if the costs are reasonable to them.
-You can find that guide [here]({% link docs/ContributorHub/contributor-proposals/xdai-contributor-proposal-guide.md %}).
+You can find that guide [here]({% link docs/ContributorHub/contributor-proposals/mainnet-contributor-proposal-guide.md %}).

 ## Intro: